Are Your QDRO Procedures Outdated and Leaving you Exposed?

 Three easy steps to reduce post-divorce liability and improve your QDRO process and division of retirement assets.

-Over the last decade, I have prepared and consulted on hundreds of Domestic Relation Orders for plans of all types.
-Even as trends within divorce move toward integrating more specialists and experts, faulty “habits” still persist among family law attorneys and mediators that relate to dividing retirement assets and QDRO preparation.
+Nearly every divorce that involves retirement accounts will require a QDRO (Qualified Domestic Relations Order) to be prepared.
+Despite the fact that trends within divorce are moving toward the integration of more financial specialists and experts, faulty habits still persist among family law attorneys and mediators that relate to dividing retirement assets and QDRO preparation.
 Below, I provide three quick tips that can be used to help improve your process for splitting retirement assets and help reduce post-divorce exposure to liability arising from unintended financial mistakes.

 Tip #1 - Re-evaluate your firm's QDRO professionals